 Too often document collection is a complete pain.
-You either send people a list of what you need by email and clients pick and choose what to send you and forget the rest.
+You either send your bookkeeping client a list of what you need by email and clients pick and choose what to send you and forget the rest.
 Or you use a cloud storage provider but still get confused about who has uploaded what to where, and who can’t because they don’t have a Google account, and so on.

 Even if you are good at welcoming new clients and scoping out what they need, the ensuing onboarding steps can tarnish that great first impression.

 So what should you do?

 Automation is ideally suited for document collecting and organization.
 If you attempt it manually using email It is possible that you start losing track of data, it is also tedious, time-consuming, and insecure.